Naturopathic Medicine Indigenous Placement Scholarship

 By supporting placements in underserved areas, the scholarship is designed to strengthen community outcomes while helping students build real-world experience, develop cultural competency, and enhance their professional growth and future career opportunities.

-Applications for this scholarship will close Friday, 13 February 2026.
-Apply now.
+Applications for this scholarship are now open and will close on 19 June 2026.
+Apply here

 Health at Southern Cross University